Advantaged/Scale-Display/README.md

 3. Settings "Gtk"

 * If you are not satify whith the "job" of `xorg`, you can modify further your config.
-* Here we use the installed app `xsettingsd` to create the base vonfiguration, use command:
+* Here we use the installed app `xsettingsd`, to create the base of configuration, use command:

     `xsettingsd -c` to create/make the standard config-file: